Freestyle boats come in for a lot of jesting from those who are uncomfortable with trying one. Are the derogatory comments deserved?

 - They want to improve their roll.

-When we look at or run a rapid our mind is full of “what if’s”.
+When we look at or run a rapid our minds are full of “what if’s”.
 If we look at some beginner and intermediate paddlers, why do they lack confidence on the river?
 Why are they not in control of their boat?
 Lack of experience is one answer, but such issues can still occur even if the paddler in question has the skills but underestimates their abilities.

 - If I go over, my roll might fail and I will swim.

-- That wave train looks like I’ll lose my balance and go over, and swim.
+- That wave train looks like I’ll lose my balance and go over, my roll will fail, and I’ll swim.

 - I don’t want to swim down that rapid.